fbpx

 Joint membership is available for Direct Debit and Stripe Credit Card payments but excludes PRS for Music membership payments.

 Joint membership is not available in conjunction with any other discount or offer.
-Under 25 memberships are excluded from the joint membership offer.
+Early Career memberships are excluded from the joint membership offer.

 Joint membership is only available on renewal of your current IA membership or when joining The Ivors Academy with an existing full price MU, MPG or The Qube membership.